 Program Effectiveness Data

 In addition to the goals and student learning outcomes listed on the home page, the performance of this program is reported through program effectiveness data as defined by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 Program effectiveness data documents program completion, credentialing examination pass rate and job placement rate.
 Questions regarding program effectiveness data should be directed to the Program Director.
 Information regarding program effectiveness data may also be found on the JRCERT website at www.jrcert.org.

-Annual program completion rate (2021): Fifteen students enrolled in the program, 13 graduated, resulting in an annual completion rate of 87%.
+Annual program completion rate (2022): Thirteen students enrolled in the program, 12 graduated, resulting in an annual completion rate of 92.3%.

-Five-year average program completion rate (2017-2021): This is defined as the number of students who started the program divided by the number of students who completed the program.
-From 2017-2021, 77 students started the program, 70 students have graduated the program, resulting in a completion rate of 90.90%.
+Five-year average program completion rate (2018-2022): This is defined as the number of students who started the program divided by the number of students who completed the program.
+From 2018-2022, 75 students started the program, 69 students have graduated the program, resulting in a five-year average completion rate of 92%.

-Five-year average national credentialing examination pass rate on first attempt (2017-2021): This is the number of graduates who passed the ARRT (American Registry of Radiologic Technologists) certification examination on the first attempt within six months of graduation.
-During the five year period, 77 students graduated from the program, 64 took the ARRT examination, 56 successfully passed the ARRT examination on the first attempt within six months of graduation.
-Two graduates passed on the second attempt.
-The five-year average national credentialing examination pass rate on first attempt is 87.5%.
+Five-year average national credentialing examination pass rate on first attempt (2018-2022): This is the number of graduates who passed the ARRT (American Registry of Radiologic Technologists) certification examination on the first attempt within six months of graduation.
+During the five-year period, 69 students graduated from the program, 64 took the ARRT examination, 60 successfully passed the ARRT examination on the first attempt within six months of graduation.
+One graduate passed on the second attempt, and one graduate passed on their third attempt.
+The five-year average national credentialing examination pass rate on first attempt is 94%.